zer0tonin/Mikochi/README.md

 | USERNAME   | The username to login with         | root       |
 | PASSWORD   | The password to login with         | pass       |

-## Contributing

-I welcome any PRs aimed at improving or fixing existing features, especially on the following subjects:

-- making a non-hacky linux/arm/v7 docker build (npm seems to have trouble with this architecture)
-- making a smarter cache refresh
-- improving accessibility
-- s3/minio support

-### Launching the development environment
+## Launching the development environment

 The development environment and build pipeline rely on Docker/docker-compose.